-In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2016-02, "Leases" ("ASU 2016-02").
+In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2016 02, "Leases" ("ASU 2016 02").
 The objective of this update is to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
-The new standard is effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
-Early adoption is permitted.
-The Company is evaluating the effect that ASU 2016-02 will have on the consolidated financial statements and related disclosures.
-The Company has not yet selected a transition method, however, due to the limited nature of our operating lease activity, it is not expected to have a material impact.
+The new standard is effective for fiscal years beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2018.
+The Company will apply the new leases standard at the adoption date and recognize a cumulative adjustment to the opening balance of retained earnings as of the adoption date.
+We expect to recognize additional right-of-use ("ROU") assets and operating lease liabilities of between \$2,000 and \$2,600 on our consolidated balance sheet.